Amata Municipality

-Amata Municipality (Amatas novads) is a former municipality in Vidzeme, Latvia.
-The municipality was formed in 2000 by merging Amata parish and Drabeši parish, but in 2009 it absorbed Nītaure parish, Skujene parish and Zaube parish, too.
-The administrative centre is located in the "Ausmas" homestead near Drabeši.
+Amata Municipality (Amatas novads) was a municipality in Vidzeme, Latvia.
+The municipality was formed in 2000 by merging Amata Parish and Drabeši Parish, but in 2009 it absorbed Nītaure parish, Skujene parish and Zaube parish, too.
+The administrative centre was located in the "Ausmas" homestead near Drabeši.

 On 1 July 2021, Amata Municipality ceased to exist and its territory was merged into Cēsis Municipality, reverting back to the pre-2009 parishes.